 Most people who are considering teeth straightening treatment are looking for a complete smile makeover, and that can include whitening.
 With in-office aligners like Invisalign, you must complete treatment before using any whitening products.
 And it will almost definitely come at an extra cost.
 To make their treatment even more convenient, some home aligner brands have introduced whitening products that you can use while wearing your aligners.
 So, you can straighten and whiten your teeth at the same time.

-On top of all that, SmileDirectClub and byte each have a nighttime-only option that allows you to wear your aligner for just 10 hours per day.
+On top of all that, SmileDirectClub, byte, and AlignerCo all have nighttime-only options that allow you to wear your aligner for just 10 hours per day.
 Other home aligner brands and Invisalign require 22+ hours of daily wear.

 3. Treatment Speed